Knowledge Base and Memory

 How It Works for You

-- Automatic injection: When a new session starts, relevant memories are included in the agent's context alongside KB entries.
+• Loaded by metateam start: When the agent runs metateam start at the next session start, relevant memories are included in the context block alongside KB entries.

 Manual Memory